Rietmon/DamnLibrary/README.md

 `ENABLE_NETWORKING` -- Enable features for networking.
 For now only for TCP (work only with `ENABLE_SERIALIZATIONS`).
 Documentation will be soon... :)

 `DEBUG_ENABLE_WATCHING_MEMORY_ALLOCATING` -- Enable collecting debug information of `MemoryUtilities.Allocate(...)`
-`DEBUG_ENABLE_LOGS_NETWORKING` -- Enable logs of networking, include size, type of sent and received packets, connection status and more

 ## Special thanks
 - TinyJSON